 The absence of tech fittings on the Panterras tell you they’re for hiking around in-bounds; if you want to head to the backcountry, Dalbello has several other options.
 Dalbello’s Lupo series is directly derived from its non-hike Kryptons, and its hike mode retains the rigid spine that makes the Kryptons perennially popular.
 All the Lupos – there are now four – use Gripwalk soles, signaling that they’re equally at home in resort or out of bounds

-Not content with this amalgam of boots all outfitted for hiking, for 21/22 Dalbello has added tech inserts and Gripwalk soles to the top models in its revered Krypton and Chakra series.
-The new, 98mm Krypton 130 T.I.
-ID and Chakra Elevate 115 T.I.
-ID still use a PU shell and cuff to optimize their in-resort qualities, and dispense with any sort of hike mode that might compromise rear support.
+Not content with this amalgam of boots all outfitted for hiking, in 21/22 Dalbello added tech inserts and Gripwalk soles to the top models in its revered Krypton and Chakra series.
+The 98mm Krypton 130 T.I. and Chakra Elevate 115 ID still use a PU shell and cuff to optimize their in-resort qualities, and dispense with any sort of hike mode that might compromise rear support.

-Three years ago, Dalbello debuted two new 2-piece overlap shells, DS in a medium (100mm) last and DS MX in a wide (102mm) shell, completing a collection that began with the original 98mm DRS family.
+Four years ago, Dalbello debuted two 2-piece overlap shells, DS in a medium (100mm) last and DS MX in a wide (102mm) shell, completing a collection that began with the original 98mm DRS family.
 The fully customizable shell and liner also featured a simple (ergo, possibly useful) cant adjustment and adjustable ramp angle.
-The medium last was generous and leaned to the comfort end of the fit spectrum.
-Almost all of the 2022 DS and DS MX models come with Gripwalk soles installed.
+The medium last is generous and leans to the comfort end of the fit spectrum.
+Almost all of the 2023 DS and DS MX models come with Gripwalk soles installed.